erinvdoyle/flowerfarm/README.md

    - User Stories
      - As a visitor, I want:
        - A simple and inviting layout.
-The navigation features are easy to use and the information is presented in a logical, straightforward manner.
+Easy to use navigation features and information presented in a logical, straightforward manner.
-       - To learn about the ethos of the farm and the people who founded it.
+       - To learn about the ethos of the farm and its founders.
-       - To explore the different opportunities to visit the farm and how to experience it
+       - To explore the different opportunities to visit and how to experience the farm.
-       - An easy way to stay informed about upcoming classes and activities
+       - A simple way to stay informed about upcoming classes and activities
        - To find out what kind of events are hosted and to be able to easily contact the farm for more information about booking my own event.

 2. SCOPE -
    - i.
-An enticing landing page witha simple layout that displays the beauty of the farm's flowers while inviting visitors to explore the site.
+An enticing landing page with a simple layout that displays the beauty of the farm's flowers while inviting visitors to explore the site.
    - ii.
 A feel good origin story about literal and metaphorical black sheep and a mission statement to connect with the reader.
    - iii.
 Visit and Events pages to display what user experiences the farm offers.
    - iv.
-A mailing list subscription service and a contact form to get updated class schedules and to be able to inquire about booking an event.
+A mailing list subscription service to get udated monthly class schedules and a contact form to be able to inquire about booking an event.

 3. STRUCTURE -
    Four pages with clear purposes.
 Landing, About (titled "Our Story"), Visit, and Events.